-Strategic Objective - A readily measurable statement of aim or expected accomplishment; how the Village will accomplish a goal.
+Strategic Objective - A readily measurable statement of aim or expected accomplishment to achieve a strategic goal.

-SWOT Analysis - A strategic planning method used to evaluate the Strengths, Weaknesses, Opportunities, and Threats in a decision-making or goal-setting process.
+$\underline{SWOT Analysis}$ - A strategic planning method used to evaluate the Strengths, Weaknesses, Opportunities, and Threats in a decision-making or goal-setting process.